The misconceptions of the British 1912 ban on monoplanes.

 The Morane-Saulnier type "H" shoulder-wing monoplane was produced in the UK by the Grahame-White company of Hendon (the current site of the RAF Museum).
 The Royal Flying Corp used them as training machines (although a single British example did serve in France).
 The Germans had more belligerent uses for the design, producing it as Pfalz E.1 to E.VI fighters and forming the basis for the famous Fokker Eindecker series of fighters.
 In the photos of all these French-designed monoplanes notice the extra structure underneath the fuselage to ensure the bracing wires under the wings could continue to function if the undercarriage was damaged.

-When the RNAS broke away in 1914, it largely adopted a different approach to procurement to that of the RFC, taking on a range of aircraft from different commercial companies and then ordering further examples and developments of those designs that did best, "survival of the fittest" if you like.
-The Navy's approach did lead to tremendous wastage of resources, money, and sometimes lives in the first year of the war but it did bring to the fore successful designs from Shorts, Fairey, and Sopwith.
+When the RNAS broke away in 1914, it largely adopted a different approach to procurement to that of the RFC, taking on a large range of aircraft from different commercial companies and then ordering further examples and developments of those designs that did best, "survival of the fittest" if you like.
+The Navy's approach did bring to the fore successful designs from Shorts, Fairey, Vickers and Sopwith but it also lead to tremendous wastage of resources, money, and sometimes lives in the first year of the war on a whole range of projects that never went into service or saw only limited production.
 Meanwhile, the Army's BE2 was found to be too ponderous to cope with the introduction of dedicated German fighter aircraft and the Royal Aircraft Factory was forced to close by a campaign run by Noel Pemberton Billing and CG Grey.
 This was a pity since the Factory had just produced the outstanding SE5 fighter and had some promising designs for both aircraft and engines in development.
 Bizarrely, the Admiralty Air Department had its own design staff who created a range of different aircraft during WWI (all biplanes), construction of which were contracted out to private companies.
 None of these designs was successful during the war, yet the Admiralty Air Department did not attract the criticism levelled at the Royal Aircraft Factory.
 It is particularly ironic that Pemberton Billing's company, Supermarine (which he sold when he entered Parliament), went on to have post-war success developing the Air Department's AD Flying Boat.
 So there were two quite distinct organisations selecting aircraft for British use during World War One, the Army and the Navy, they both increasingly chose to use biplanes rather than monoplanes (although the RFC persevered with the French parasol Morane-Saulnier designs in the front line until 1917).

 Progressive developments of the French Morane-Saulnier saw service with the RFC during World War One, first the type "I" then the "V", both of which proved unpopular, followed by the two-seat MS24 type "P" (seen above) designed specifically for the RFC which was a much better aircraft, seeing service until 1917.
 The improved view of the ground for reconnaissance and scouting was an obvious advantage for parasol monoplane designs.
 Hugh Trenchard, commander of the RFC in France, was an advocate for the continued use of parasol monoplanes.

 The inherent strength of the biplane layout, coupled with the inbuilt redundancy in structure enabled a biplane to survive damage much better than a monoplane.
 The increased wing area of a biplane enabled lower landing speeds and increased rate of climb to clear obstacles, making operation from the small landing fields in France much safer.
 The advantage of drag reduction offered by a monoplane was negligible at the speeds attained in WWI and engine power was the most significant factor in speed performance.
 Thus the only real advantage of a monoplane built with the technology available during most of WWI was better visibility of the ground for parasol types and better visibility in the upper hemisphere for low and mid-wing designs.
 Thus the biplane came to predominate during WWI, not only with the British Army and Navy but also with the Germans, French, Americans, Italians, Austrians and Russians.
 There is, of course, one major exception to this, the "Fokker Scourge" of 1915 caused by the introduction of the Fokker Eindecker monoplane.
 However, the Eindecker's success was not due to its monoplane layout (it was a development from the French Morane-Saulnier H shoulder-wing monoplane) but the combination of its then-unique synchronised machine gun (allowing it to fire through the propeller arc) and the fitting of increasingly powerful engines.
+Perhaps more important than any technological advantage was the German's formation of units equipped with the Eindeker dedicated to shooting down enemy aircraft and the development of the tactics that went along with it.
 The Fokker was countered by biplane designs from both the French and British.
 Manoeuvrability became greatly prized during the dogfights that predominated during the war, and the increased wing area of biplanes enabled tighter turning circles.
 Triplanes had a brief period of success, first the British Sopwith Triplane, then the German Fokker Dr1, again stressing the importance of manoeuvrability.
 Quadraplane projects even had a period of popularity amongst British designers (the Armstrong Whitworth FK10, Supermarine Nighthawk and Wright Quadraplane) although none ended up seeing combat service.

 What is striking is that while the RFC and RNAS continued to acquire French monoplanes and French monoplane designs built under licence in Britain, British manufacturers stopped putting forward any new monoplane designs at all.
 It was only later in the war that a single British monoplane design appeared.
 This was The Bristol M.1, first flying in July 1916.
 In its initial prototype form, it had an excellent top speed of 128mph, but that was without any armament or service equipment.
 Four examples with guns fitted were ordered for evaluation (designated M.1B) but the increase in weight meant that the top speed had dropped to 112 mph, comparable with biplane fighters like the Sopwith Pup.
 Evaluated for use in France it was rejected, being judged to not have the manoeuvrability to survive in the tight-turning dogfights over the Western Front.
 Its landing speed was considered too high for operations from the small airfields in France.
 The poor downward visibility was also a problem since the RFC saw the role of single-seat aircraft as primarily that of reconnaissance (that's why the RFC called them "scouts" rather than "fighters").
 However, it was still ordered into production in its M.1C form, 32 of the production run of 125 (along with all three of the earlier M.1Bs) were used in the Middle East and the Balkans for the last 18 months of the war.
 The remaining 93 M.1Cs were used for training pilots in the UK, usually without armament.